|Clive Bairsto – Street Works UK Chief Executive Officer and Chairman

 Running up to this, Clive was Director of Integration and Readiness for the London 2012 Olympics, within the Department for Culture, Media and Sport.
 He directed the strategic level training, risk assessment, integration, reporting and readiness of LOCOG, Transport, Security, the Mayor’s office and several other government departments and supporting bodies.
 Preceding this, Clive was a senior officer in the Royal Air Force, serving as Head of International Policy and Planning, and was the Ministry of Defence’s worldwide Director of Strategic Contingency Planning in the period of the Arab uprising.
 He commanded at every level culminating in regional base Leuchars, in Fife, where he also acted as the Air Officer for Scotland interacting regularly with Scottish Government at official and political level.

-Prior to joining Water UK in 2007, Rob held a variety of roles at Severn Trent Water and at Ofwat
+Prior to joining Water UK in 2019, Sam held a variety of Project and Programme management roles in private enterprises and public sector organisations.

 |Samantha Brothwell – Street Works UK Strategy and Risk Director